 Moto X hits U.S. Cellular's website, landing in stores on Sept.
-6Alex Wagner - Deputy Managing Editor, News Desk
+6Alex Wagner - Editorial Director of News and Content

 Following launches on AT&T and Verizon last month, the Moto X today made its way onto a third U.S. carrier.
 U.S. Cellular is now offering the 16GB Moto X through its online shop in both woven white and woven black color options.
 Pricing starts at $124.99 with a two-year contract and $75 switcher credit that's available to new line activations.
 Existing customers can upgrade to the Moto X for $199.99.
 If you'd prefer to see the Moto X in person before dropping your hard-earned dollars on one, U.S. Cellular says that the device will be available in stores starting Friday, Sept.
 6.

 The Moto X is Motorola's latest flagship smartphone, combining a 4.7-inch 720p AMOLED with Motorola's custom X8 Mobile Computing System (includes a 1.7GHz dual-core processor) and 10-megapixel ClearPixel rear camera.
 On the software side, the Moto X is powered by Android 4.2, and the unit also comes preloaded a few custom Motorola add-ons.
 Those include Touchless Controls, which allows a user to perform commands after simply saying "OK Google Now," and Active Display notifications that can quietly pulse alerts on the X's display.